Choosing a Home

 - Are you introduced to the Administrator or any other managers?

-- Is the staff warm and concerned when interacting with residents?
+- Are the team members warm and concerned when interacting with residents?

 - Does the building appear to be clean, inviting and well-maintained?